p-giovanni/Statistics/README.md

 ```
 ## Notebooks
 - [CoronaVirus](notebook/Charts.ipynb): produces the model chart and various other charts about the Italian and Lombardy COVID-19 virus spread;
-- [Vaccinations](notebook/VaccinazioniData.ipynb): charts about the covid19 vaccination spread;
+- [Vaccinations](notebook/VaccinazioniData.ipynb): charts about the covid19 vaccination usage in Italy;

 ## Sources
 In the notebook are called procedures that can be found into the src directory.